Stocks end higher after Fed accelerates stimulus pullback

 Concerns over the impact from the Fed’s actions, along with the latest coronavirus variant, have made for choppy trading as the market approaches the close of 2021.
 Even so, the S&P 500 is on up about 25% this year.

-Nearly 70% of the stocks in the S&P 500 rose, with technology and health care companies accounting for much of the gains.
-Apple, which along with most technology stocks was coming off a two-day skid, rose 2.7%.
-Eli Lilly jumped 9.3% for the biggest gain in the S&P 500 after giving investors an encouraging update on its financial forecasts and drug development.
+More than 80% of the stocks in the S&P 500 rose, with technology and health care companies accounting for much of the gains.
+Apple, which along with most technology stocks was coming off a two-day skid, rose 2.9%.
+Eli Lilly jumped 10.4% for the biggest gain in the S&P 500 after giving investors an encouraging update on its financial forecasts and drug development.

 Retailers and other companies that rely on consumer spending recovered from an early slide.
 The sector had been down following the latest retail sales report from the Commerce Department.
 Sales rose a modest 0.3% in November, but fell short of economists' forecasts amid concerns that rising costs could crimp consumer spending.